The Choir (Cleveland band): Retrospective albums

 In 1976, Bomp!
 Records released a 5-song EP of unreleased songs by the band, called The Choir; it is still available on the label's website.
-In 1978, Bomp's first compilation LP, Best of Bomp Records, Volume 1 included one of these songs; this album was recently reissued on CD.
+In 1978, Bomp's first compilation LP, Best of Bomp Records, Volume 1, included one of these songs; this album was reissued on CD.

-In 1994, a Choir retrospective album, called Choir Practice, was issued by Sundazed Records as an LP and a CD, featuring all 5 of the songs on the Bomp EP, along with many previously unreleased tracks.
+In 1994, a Choir retrospective album, called Choir Practice, was issued by Sundazed Music as an LP and a CD, featuring all 5 of the songs on the Bomp EP, along with many previously unreleased tracks.

 Although Choir Practice omitted most of the tracks on the band's singles, the majority have been released on one or more compilation albums of garage rock and psychedelic rock music.
 For instance, "It's Cold Outside" was released on the landmark box set Nuggets: Original Artyfacts from the First Psychedelic Era, 1965-1968 (though not on the original double-LP release), along with the Pebbles, Volume 2 LP and CD.
-To date, both sides of the band's fifth single, along with "Changin' My Mind" from their fourth single remain un-reissued.
+To date, both sides of the band's fifth single, along with "Changin' My Mind" from their fourth single, remain un-reissued.

+Omnivore Recordings released two CDs of music by the Choir, Artifact: The Unreleased Album (2018), and Last Call: Live at the Music Box (2020).